russelljjarvis/ResearchInMarkdownFormat/marp2.md

 Contributions to Science:
 =======
-* Recipe for fitting to Izhikevich and AdEx models to
+* Recipe for fitting to Reduced models to
-* spike train shape+AP times
+* spike train **shape**+AP times
-* recipe for fitting Izhikevich and AdEx models to FI curves.
+* recipe for fitting Reduced models to FI curves.
-* better understanding of model limits (shape is often incompatible with firing frequency current relationship.)
+* Improved understanding of model limits (shape is often incompatible with firing frequency current relationship.)

 Probably because of underlying representations of capacitance, and resistance (a,b), are more like fudge factors than anything else.

+---

 Contributions to Science:
 =======